A New Perspective on the Effects of Spectrum in Graph Neural Networks: Revisiting Existing GNN Architectures

-\textbf{Comparisons with oversmoothing.} Our analysis generalizes the well-known oversmoothing phenomenon~\cite{xu2018representation,liu2020towards,zhao2020pairnorm}.
-In our analysis, the convergence of the cosine distance among signals does not limit a graph to be $connected$ or $normalized$ that is required in the oversmoothing analysis analogical to the stationary distribution of the Markov chain, and even does not require a model to be necessarily $deep$ : it is essentially caused by the bad distrbutions of eigenvalues, while the deep architecture exacerbates it.
-Interestingly, inspired by this perspective, the mentioned problem actually relates to the specfic topologies since different topologies correspond to different spectrum.
-There exists topologies inherently possessing bad distrbutions of eigenvalues.
-They will suffer from the problem even with a shallow architecture.
-More importantly, Proposition~\ref{prop:monot}(i) further takes the symmetry into consideration, showing that the convergence of cosine with respect to $k$ is also $monotonous$.
-This provides more concrete evidence in the practical finite depth case that a deeper architecture could be more harmful than a shallow one, and can also be viewed as the explanation for why we can achieve improvements on the finite depth architectures to avoid problems occurring in the theoretical infinite case.
+\textbf{Revisiting oversmoothing via the lens of correlation issue.} In the well-known oversmoothing analysis, the convergence is considered as $\lim _{k\rightarrow\infty} \tilde A_{\mathrm{sym}}^k H^{(0)}=H^{(\infty)}$ where each row of $H^{(\infty)}$ only depends on the degree of the corresponding node, provided that the graph is $irreducible$ and $aperiodic$~\cite{xu2018representation,liu2020towards,zhao2020pairnorm,chien2021adaptive}.
+Our analysis generalizes this result.
+In our analysis, the convergence of the cosine similarity among signals does not limit a graph to be $connected$ or $normalized$ that is required in the oversmoothing analysis analogical to the stationary distribution of the Markov chain, and even does not require a model to be necessarily $deep$ : it is essentially caused by the bad distributions of eigenvalues, while the deep architecture exacerbates it.
+Interestingly, inspired by this perspective, the correlation problem actually relates to the specific topologies since different topologies correspond to different spectrum.
+There exists topologies inherently with bad distributions of eigenvalues, and they will suffer from the problem even with a shallow architecture.
+Also, by taking the symmetry into consideration, Proposition~\ref{prop:cos_convergence}(i) shows that the convergence of cosine similarity with respect to $k$ is also $monotonous$.
+In contrast that existing results only discuss the theoretical infinite depth case, this provides more concrete evidence in the practical finite depth case that a deeper architecture can be more harmful than a shallow one.